alialhawas/alialhawas/README.md

 ### Hi👋 , My Name Ali Alhawas And I I'm CS Student at [imam university][imam university]

-- 🌱 I’m currently learning desgin,web development
+- 🌱 I’m currently prediction model and ML in general
-- 💬 Ask me about java , python ,
+- 💬 Ask me about java , python
 - 📫 How to reach me: akaalhawass@sm.imamu.edu.sa
 - ⚡ Fun fact: I Can Solve a Rubik's cube in a Minute
 - 👔 [linkedin][linkedin]